tolitius/mxterm/README.md

 `groot` is a name of a little Raspberry Pi home camera that guards an important corner of the galaxy.

-### Learning things
+## Learning things

-mxnet comes in two flavors: [Gluon API](https://mxnet.incubator.apache.org/api/python/gluon/gluon.html) and [Module API](https://mxnet.incubator.apache.org/api/python/module/module.html).
+MXNet comes in two flavors: [Gluon API](https://mxnet.incubator.apache.org/api/python/gluon/gluon.html) and [Module API](https://mxnet.incubator.apache.org/api/python/module/module.html).
 Clojure bindings are currently based on Module API that are basd on Scala mxnet bindings that are based on [JNI bindings](https://github.com/apache/incubator-mxnet/tree/master/scala-package/native).
 Clojure Gluon API are currently [proposed](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=103089990).

-Module API are not complex, but quite different from "traditional" deep learning expectations (i.e. PyTorch, Tensorflow, Keras, etc.) hence take time to wrap one's mind around. mxterm wraps Clojure Module API for its examples simply because _the focus_ is not on any particular API, but rather on _how and why things are done in deep learning_.
+Module API are not complex, but quite different from a "traditional" deep learning flow (i.e. PyTorch, Tensorflow, Keras, etc.) hence take time to wrap one's mind around.

+`mxterm` wraps Clojure Module API for its examples simply because _the focus_ is not on any particular API, but rather on _how and why things are done in deep learning_.
 Besides the source is open and there are several Clojure Module API [examples](https://github.com/apache/incubator-mxnet/tree/master/contrib/clojure-package/examples) to look at plus some [great tutorials](https://arthurcaillau.com/blog/).

-Let'e rock and roll:
+### Let's rock and roll:

 ```clojure
 (require '[mxterm.nn :as nn]
          '[mxterm.infer :as infer]
 ```

+### Create a data loader

+Creating data loader that is capable of providing data, usually by batches:

 ```clojure
 => (def data-loader (nn/make-data-loader {:train-path "data/groot/groot-train.rec"